Variable renewable energy

-Variable renewable energy (VRE) or intermittent renewable energy sources (IRES) are renewable energy sources that are not dispatchable due to their fluctuating nature, such as wind power and solar power, as opposed to controllable renewable energy sources, such as dammed hydroelectricity or bioenergy, or relatively constant sources, such as geothermal power.
+Variable renewable energy (VRE) or intermittent renewable energy sources (IRES) are renewable energy sources that are not dispatchable (adjustable on demand) due to their fluctuating nature, such as wind power and solar power, as opposed to controllable renewable energy sources, such as dammed hydroelectricity or bioenergy, or relatively constant sources, such as geothermal power.

 The use of small amounts of intermittent power has little effect on grid operations.
 Using larger amounts of intermittent power may require upgrades or even a redesign of the grid infrastructure.

 Options to absorb large shares of variable energy into the grid include using storage, improved interconnection between different variable sources to smooth out supply, using dispatchable energy sources such as hydroelectricity and having overcapacity, so that sufficient energy is produced even when weather is less favourable.
 More connections between the energy sector and the building, transport and industrial sectors may also help.

 Background and terminology

 The penetration of intermittent renewables in most power grids is low: global electricity generation in 2021 was 7% wind and 4% solar.
 However, in 2021 Denmark, Luxembourg and Uruguay generated over 40% of their electricity from wind and solar.
 Characteristics of variable renewables include their unpredictability, variability, and low operating costs.
 These, along with renewables typically being asynchronous generators, provide a challenge to grid operators, who must make sure supply and demand are matched.
 Solutions include energy storage, demand response, availability of overcapacity and sector coupling.
 Smaller isolated grids may be less tolerant to high levels of penetration.

 Matching power demand to supply is not a problem specific to intermittent power sources.
 Existing power grids already contain elements of uncertainty including sudden and large changes in demand and unforeseen power plant failures.
 Though power grids are already designed to have some capacity in excess of projected peak demand to deal with these problems, significant upgrades may be required to accommodate large amounts of intermittent power.

 Several key terms are useful for understanding the issue of intermittent power sources.
 These terms are not standardized, and variations may be used.
 Most of these terms also apply to traditional power plants.